fxkjd/ihaveacat-info/README.md

 List of interesting Posts/Notes/Tools/Resources in general I found in the wild.

-You can find the gitbook format here: [info.ihavea.cat](http://info.ihavea.cat)
+You can find the Gitbook here: [info.ihavea.cat](http://info.ihavea.cat)